MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

 **kubernetes** if code is running on 8000(for this see code file like main.py for python) then in dockerfile expose port for container should set on same 8000 port regardless whatever is set in entrypoint(set same code pod here.) and in kubernetes deployment template containerport(it is the port for the container) is also set to same 8000 and in kubernetes service template targetport is also set to 8000...

 Traffic flow: from fronted to backend kubernetes serivce(loadbalancer) on toport(for most case we set port 80) to targetport of container on 8000  to code running on same 8000 port..

+**troubleshoot**: if service not send traffic to deployment and you want to see if the code is running or not, then you can see my port-forwarding the **pod** on port on which the code is running(suppose code is running on 8000 then you should port forward the pod to 8000). and try and see the code respose **locally** from **browser** or from terminal with **curl**  with port on which code is running...

+  like port forwarding command:   **kubectl port-forward pod/pod-name anyport(like 7171):codeport(like 8000)**
+  go to browser and see the response: **http://localhost:7171** and for terminal use **curl http://localhost:7171**

 **Docker** if code is running on 8000(for this see code file like main.py for python) then in dockerfile expose port for container should set on same 8000 port regardless whatever is set in entrypoint(set same code pod here.) and for starting the container you can map any external port to same internal container port during running the container using the docker run command...

   docker run --port externalport:internetport(containerport, same on which code is running)